MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 session.

 ```
 PS> $test
 Global
 ```

-### Example 3: Change the Value of a Variable in a Parent Scope
+### Example 3: Change the value of a variable in a parent scope

-Unless you protect an item by using the Private option or another method, you can view and change the value of a variable in a parent scope.
+Unless you protect an item using the Private option or another method, you can view and change the value of a variable in a parent scope.

 First, define a `$test` variable in the global scope.